 Recent Studies suggest that only 24% of employees are highly engaged at work.
 A staggering statistic that many brush-off.
 Over the years employee engagement has become a hot topic.
-Study after study has been conducted.
+People are conducting many studies.
 Articles outlining how to boost employee engagement are continually popping up.
 But what does it mean to be unengaged at work?
 And why are we so concerned with ensuring our employees are not only happy but actively engaged?
 Surely it can’t be of much importance if over the past four years we have only seen marginal improvements in the global trend of engaged employees.
 Right?

 Not in the least.
 Employee engagement is one of the most crucial elements to increased productivity, employee retention, and increased success.

 Engagement, Satisfaction, and Happiness

 Employee engagement is not the same as employee happiness.
 While happy employees and engaged employees can go hand in hand, one does not equal the other.
 Just because an employee is happy at work does not mean they are putting in extra effort or being productive on behalf of the organization.

 Employee engagement also does not equal employee satisfaction.
 Many companies focus on satisfaction and assume that engagement will follow.
 While satisfaction is a solid foundation for employee engagement, it is important to remember that an employee can be happy with their job, while not engaging.
 Employee satisfaction does not promote increased productivity; employee engagement does.

 So what is employee engagement?
 Employee Engagement is the emotional and personal commitment an employee has to an organization and its goals.
 It is the extent to which they feel passionate about their jobs, and the amount of discretionary effort they are willing to put into their work.
 An emotional commitment to work and an organization means engaged employees truly care about their work and their company.
 An engaged employee is an employee who is deeply involved and invested in their work.
 They don’t work just for a paycheck, or a promotion; they also commit to the work, to the organization, and its goals.